justinpriest/R_Intro_ADFG/README.md

 ## Course Approach
+This course does not assume that you have any prior R knowledge, so don't be intimidated!

 Attendees will watch the instructor present the Powerpoint presentation.
 At the end of each section, students will either work through the scripts that were associated with that section or in a "learnr" tutorial.
 In the `code` folder there are several groups of scripts.
-In general, these below to one of three groups.
+In general, these belong to one of three groups.
 Tutorials: There are several "learnr" tutorials, each contained in their own folder.
 Scripts: A stand-alone script that demonstrates Powerpoint concepts, and will either be reviewed together or independently.
 Motivating Examples: Completed scripts showcasing several types of analyses, charts, and data types.

 Code is numbered to be associated with each section in the Powerpoint, i.e., concepts covered in Powerpoint Section 2 "Basic Progamming" correspond to code reviewed in `Tutorial_2_Basics` and in the script `2_Basic_Programming.R`